willnationsdev/deconstructing-godot/README.md

-# Godot Source Walkthrough
+# Deconstructing Godot

 A gradual introduction to Godot Engine's source code for those with some GDScript experience and little to no C++ experience.
+This repository is a complement to a YouTube series available [here](https://www.youtube.com/playlist?list=PLthxCU-NcfYtKogfNjR-6ds73klIOIbWc).

+If you would like to suggest a topic, please [open an Issue](https://github.com/willnationsdev/deconstructing-godot/issues/new).

+If you found the content educational, please consider becoming my sponsor using the button above.
+I spend dozens of hours preparing the lessons through research, write ups, recording videos, and managing the channel.
+Regardless, it's all worth it if it helps enlighten viewers to the wonders of Godot.

 ## Topics